JohnBinford/AppleWood-Pointe/readme.md

 -  To help future Workshop Users with large power tools determine what to bring, and what will not be needed.
    - About 20 of us submitted pictures of various large tools.
    - With consent of the entire group, the leadership committee produced a list of tools we all might use,  and those that would be duplicates.
-   - A list was proposed, evaulated, condified, and is now published via email to the group and the link below...
+   - A list was proposed, evaulated, codified, and is now published via email to the group and the link below...
      -  Some browsers won't allow direct links to documents - it just appears to "spin".
      -  If so, just download it using the icon on the top right of the linked page.
 (An arrow pointing down into a little tray.)
    -  [Link to the PDF Final Large Tool Selections.](./Documents/APAV090523Tools-Equipment-Selected.pdf) </br>